Hazel Green, Alabama: Education

 The local school district is Madison County Schools.

 The Madison County School System currently runs three schools in Hazel Green.
 Kindergarten through third grade students attend Hazel Green Elementary School, Lynn Fanning Elementary, and Walnut Grove School.
 Fourth through sixth grade students attend Moores Mill Intermediate School.
 Seventh and eighth grade students in Hazel Green attend Meridianville Middle School located in Hazel Green.
 Hazel Green High School serves as a high school for ninth through twelfth grade students in Hazel Green, Meridianville, and parts of New Market and northern Huntsville.
 In September 2022, the Madison County School System announced the proposal of the construction of another school in Hazel Green by the 2024-2025 school years to accommodate new growth, and to prevent overcrowding in Hazel Green's existing schools.
 The size, location, and grades to be housed in the proposed school have yet to be announced.

-The Huntsville Madison County Public Library maintains a branch, the Tillman D. Hill Public Library, located on Knowledge Dr. behind Advance Auto Parts.
-This branch library is part of a very well supported community library system in Madison County.
+The Huntsville Madison County Public Library maintains a branch, the Tillman D. Hill Public Library, located on Knowledge Drive.
+This branch library is part of the community library system in Madison County.